-- 1. Services for psychological testing associated with the evaluation and diagnosis of learning disabilities or for intellectual disabilities; - 2.
-Services beyond the period necessary for evaluation and diagnosis of learning disabilities or for intellectual disabilities; - 3.
-Services for pre-marital counseling; - 4.
-Services for court-ordered care or testing, or required as a condition of parole or probation; - Services to test aptitude, ability, intelligence or interest: - 6.
+- Services for psychological testing associated with the evaluation and diagnosis of learning disabilities or for intellectual disabilities except for Services that meet the definition of Medical Necessity for the Condition; - Services beyond the period necessary for evaluation and diagnosis of learning disabilities or for intellectual disabilities; - 3.
+Services for pre-marital counseling; - Services for court-ordered care or testing, or required as a condition of parole or probation except for Services that meet the definition of Medical Necessity for the Condition; - 5.
+Services to test aptitude, ability, intelligence or interest except as covered under the Autism Spectrum Disorder and Down Syndrome category in the Covered Services section; - 6.
 Services required to maintain employment; - 7.
 Services for cognitive remediation; and - 8.
-Inpatient stays that are primarily intended as a change of environment.
+Inpatient stays for Custodial Care, convalescent care, change of environment or any other Service primarily for your convenience or that of your family members or the Provider.